11 Ways to Soothe a Fussy Baby - Baby Chick

 2. Swaddle

-Babies are calmed by a good swaddle’s neutral warmth and pressure because it mimics the containment they felt in the womb.
+A good swaddle’s neutral warmth and pressure calm babies because they mimic the containment they felt in the womb.

 Bring the baby’s ear close to your face and make a shushing noise in her ear.
 It is very loud in utero.
 Baby hears the swishing of the amniotic fluid, mom’s heartbeat, and their heartbeat, so by recreating that swishing sound, you are creating a calm environment for your baby.